kearn77/python-retrosheet-project/project_summary/code_reference.md

 ```
 Figure 9 - __createColumnString call signature and docstring.

-When bgame calls __columnPipe, __columnPipe calls the method
+When bgame calls __columnPipe, __columnPipe calls the method<br/>
 __linkDateColumns.
-If a user requests bgame's fourth column without its first
+If a user requests bgame's fourth column without its first<br/>
-column, then __linkDateColumns appends the first column to the list of
+column, then __linkDateColumns appends the first column to the list of<br/>
 requested columns.
-Because bgame's fourth column is a time string, it is
+Because bgame's fourth column is a time string, it is<br/>
 devoid of meaning without an associated date.
-In recognition of this
+In recognition of this<br/>
-deficiency, __linkDateColumns prevents the fourth column from being returned
+deficiency, __linkDateColumns prevents the fourth column from being returned<br/>
 without a date component.

 ```python